-Two of our core principles are to build yachts as “green” as possible and at the same time, as safe as possible.
+Two of our core principles are to build yachts as “Green” as possible and at the same time, as “Safe” as possible.
 Sustainability and environmental friendliness are not just empty words at YYachts.
-You can rest assured that we will not integrate every development on board just because it is new, but because it is a reliable and authentic product that make sense.
+It is one of our main pillars, not as corporate greenwashing but as the core of our projects.

 Light, flexible, and highly efficient photovoltaic panels mounted on the bimini generate up to 55% of the boat’s daily energy requirement.
-Combined with the energy generated by the hydro generator, the average daily consumption can be completely supplied by renewable energy.
+Combined with the energy generated by the hydro-generator, the average daily consumption can be completely supplied by renewable energy.

 In order to combine our credo of simplicity with a quiet and environmentally friendly ship, we prefer to improve its autonomy.
 Instead of implementing complex high-voltage propulsion systems that can have unpredictable interactions with our carbon yachts and overwhelm normal crews, we operate the yacht with two engines, each with an extra alternator, which charges the large battery banks in less than ten hours.
 In addition, we install solar panels on the fixed bimini, which provide a further four to eight kilowatts of charging power during the day.
-And as a further source of energy, the "hydro drive" generates energy from the pure power of sailing at up to 7.5 kilowatt.
+And as a further source of energy, the "hydro drive" generates energy from the pure power of sailing at up to 7.5 kilowatts.
 That is our philosophy for a reliable and sustainable yacht.

-Cutting-edge modern design demands hulls and rigs in high performance carbon, with an interior largely in modern sandwich construction, yet with the traditional look and feel of solid wood.
+Cutting-edge modern design demands hulls and rigs in high-performance carbon, with an interior largely in modern sandwich construction, yet with the traditional look and feel of solid wood.
 Our innovative construction methods provide a lightweight advantage over conventionally built yachts, improving overall sailing properties.
 Particularly evident in the light and medium winds of the Mediterranean, our yachts continue to provide fun sailing when others are left to motor sail.

 YYachts are timeless and state-of-the-art.